How can i claim refuge in Canada?

 I would like to have an appointment with someone about for academic orientation.

-To book an appointment with an academic adviser, please fill this form, and the appropriate person will contact you for an appointment.
+To book an appointment with an academic adviser, please fill this form.
+Be sure to present yourself at the date and time you signed up for.

 I would like to have an appointment with someone about for employment orientation.

-To book an appointment to discuss employment orientation, please fill this form, and the appropriate person will contact you for an appointment.
+To book an appointment to discuss employment orientation, please fill this form.
+Be sure to present yourself at the date and time you signed up for.

 I would like to opt-out of the fee levy.
 Where i should go?